AndrewLeigh6/Portfolio/README.md

 # Portfolio

-Here are a few of the sites I worked on while at Advansys:
+Here are a few of the sites I worked on while at Advansys.
+This is just a small selection, but they're ones that I did the majority of the front-end work on.

 ## Roch Valley
 https://www.roch-valley.co.uk/